eric-hawthorne/relishpl-concurrent-db-xactions/README_INSTALL.txt

 2. Install the sqlite3 database software and its header files on your machine if not already installed.

    sudo aptitude show sqlite3
-   sudo aptitude install sqlite3
+   ...and if State: not installed... sudo aptitude install sqlite3 sudo aptitude show libsqlite3-dev
-   sudo aptitude install libsqlite3-dev
+   ...and if State: not installed... sudo aptitude install libsqlite3-dev

    works nicely on Ubuntu,